 HESI-A2 Entrance Exam

-All students applying to Nursing or Health Sciences* programs must take the HESI Admission Assessment (A2) exam.
+All students applying to Nursing or Health Sciences* programs must take the HESI Admission Assessment (A2) exam on the Sandhills campus.
 No exemptions or substitutions are permitted.

 Please read all of the information on this page before requesting an appointment.